MAJ. GEN. JUAN G. AYALA USMC (RETIRED)

 Deputy Director of Military Affairs

-Ms. Rolirad attended the United States Air Force Academy where she earned a Bachelor of Science Degree in English and received a Masters Degrees in Engineer Systems, St. Marys University, Texas (Distinguished Graduate); Strategic Studies at the Air War College, Maxwell AFB, Alabama and Strategic Intelligence at the Joint Military Intelligence College, Washington D.C (Distinguished Graduate).
+Karen graduated from the United States Air Force Academy, Class of 1993 earning a Bachelor of Science Degree in English and holds three Masters Degrees: Engineering Systems, St. Mary’s University, Texas (Distinguished Graduate); Strategic Studies at the Air War College, Maxwell AFB, Alabama and Strategic Intelligence at the Joint Military Intelligence College, Washington D.C (Distinguished Graduate).
 She is a graduate of the United States Air Force Weapons School, Las Vegas, Nevada.